pjritee/RPi-Pico/mp_experiments/pwm/README.md

 # Using 16 PWM channels on a Raspberry Pi Pico to independently drive LEDs

-The aim of this experiment is to control_generator 16 LEDs independently using appropriate PWM channels (pins).
+The aim of this experiment is to control 16 LEDs independently using appropriate PWM channels (pins).

 The choices of pins to get 16 independent PWM channels was determined follwing https://deepbluembedded.com/raspberry-pi-pico-w-pinout-diagram-gpio-guide/.